ivan1993spb/snake-server/README.md

 docker run --rm -p 80:8080 -e SWAGGER_JSON=$PWD/openapi.yaml -v $PWD:$PWD swaggerapi/swagger-ui:v3.25.0
 ```

+Also openapi.yaml specification is provided by the server with `/openapi.yaml` path.

 ### API requests

 For clients it is recommended to use header `X-Snake-Client` to specify a client name, version and build hash.
 For instance: